eggbe/hash-store/README.md

 ]);
 ```

-The `path` option define the directory in which all generated files will be stored.
-Please pay attention what you would get an exception if this directory doesn't exists.
+The `path` option define the directory to store all generated files.
+Please, pay attention what you will get an exception if this directory doesn't exists.
-Also the `sort` option specifies the type of sorting and the `filter` option just set a filter for the hashes names.
+Also the `sort` option specifies the type of sorting and the `filter` option set a regular expression for filtering the keywords.
+If any keyword won't match this expression the special exception will be thrown.

 3. Sorting: